 Be sure to cut and process your flowers correctly as a florist would.
 Increasing flower life is always the first goal of a professional - especially with wedding flowers!

 After I found that most wholesale floral sites require large minimums, I added fresh flowers to my own store.
 You can buy in single grower bunches, assuring that you order only the flowers and greenery you need.

-Check out my free flower calculator to help you determine exactly how many flowers you need to order.
+Check out how to calculate exactly how many flowers you need to order.